AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 Element hiding rules are used to hide the elements of web pages.
 It is similar to applying `{ display: none; }` style to selected element.

+Note that element hiding rules may operate differently depending on the platform.
+Read more [here](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-rules-priority).

 <a id="elemhide-syntax"></a>
 #### Syntax